Aquafina-water-bottle/jp-mining-note/docs/docs/sentences.md

 !!! note
     These options do NOT affect furigana elsewhere, such as any in the displayed sentence.

+## Furigana: Simple CSS options

+Most problems that people face with ruby is that there is added spacing within the furigana.
+The following are some simple CSS-only solutions that solves this main problem.

+=== "Shown on sentence hover"

+    ```css
+    .full-sentence ruby rt {
+      visibility: visible !important;
+      font-size: 0%;
+      transition: 0.2s;
+    }
+    .full-sentence:hover ruby rt {
+      font-size: 50%;
+      transition: 0.2s;
+    }
+    ```

+=== "Shown on word hover"

+    ```css
+    .full-sentence ruby rt {
+      visibility: visible !important;
+      font-size: 0%;
+      transition: 0.2s;
+    }
+    .full-sentence ruby:hover rt {
+      font-size: 50%;
+      transition: 0.2s;
+    }
+    ```

+If you want more control over the furigana, more options are shown below.
+However, note that the options below require you to compile the note.

 ## Furigana: When to show
 {{ feature_version("0.12.0.0") }}